 In all of the documentation that I have found thus far, it has been noted that the Old Covenant word “Messiah” has been translated from the Hebrew, Mashiach, into the Greek, “kristos”/”Christ” throughout the New Covenant.
-My first question here though is, “Why did the translators from the original text erroneously translate the Hebrew word Mashiach, to kristos, and not to Messiah?
+My first question here though is, “Why did the translators from the original text erroneously transliterate the Hebrew word Mashiach, to kristos, and not simply translate it more properly to Messiah?

 According to Webster’s Dictionary, “Transliteration means, to change (letters, words, etc,) into corresponding characters of another alphabet or language.”
 To transliterate means to find a word that “sounds-like”.

 To translate, on the other hand, is to arrive at a word with the exact (or near-exact) meaning.

 Moving from Mashiach to kristos, therefore, is not a correct translation, and sadly enough, it is a very poor transliteration as well.